-Neighbourhood Watch Monash Inc is volunteer group administered by a LGA Committee which meets bi-monthly.
+Neighbourhood Watch Monash Inc is a volunteer group administered by an LGA Committee which meets bi-monthly.
 Police representatives include our Monash Crime Prevention Officer S.C.
 Sara Coe, Sergeant Burnie Postma and the Monash Inspector or representative.

 The committee also consists of NHW volunteers: